-The new model has "stored" the results of over 90.000 mammograms and can relate them to each other to identify tiny signals that the human eye does not see.
+The new model has "stored" the results of more than 90.000 mammograms and can relate them to each other to identify tiny signals that the human eye does not see.

 The result is the ability to detect 31% of people at high risk of developing cancer after a short period of time from the earliest moments.
 If this percentage may seem low, it is good to remember that the current models are still at 18%.

-“Since the 60s, radiologists have shown us how women have different signs that mammograms allow us to understand the risks of having breast cancer,” explains research co-author Constance Lehman.
-“These signals can represent the influence of genetics, hormones, pregnancy, weight gained or lost, diet, lactation.
-Now we can read all these signals with an accuracy never achieved in the past ”.
+"Since the 60s, radiologists have shown us that women have different signs that mammograms allow us to understand the risks of having breast cancer," explains research co-author Constance Lehman.
+"These signals can represent the influence of genetics, hormones, pregnancy, weight gained or lost, diet, lactation.
+Now we can read all these signals with an accuracy never achieved in the past."